 In this tutorial, we will show you how to install and configuration of phpMyBackupPro on your CentOS 7 server.
 For those of you who didn’t know, phpMyBackupPro is a great and helpful web-based application for backing up MySQL databases.
 With this free and PHP-based application, you can create a backup of your database with just a few clicks.
-You can also schedule your backups, manage, download, restore the backups, and a lot of more.
-It supports three compression levels of backups (No compression, zip or gzip compression).
-It also supports two alternative security login methods, HTTP or HTML authentication.
+You can also schedule your backups, manage, download, restore the backups, and a lot more.
+It supports three compression levels of backups (No compression, zip, or gzip compression).
+It also supports two alternative security login methods, HTTP and HTML authentication.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘